Dubal-prayag/new-repo/README.md

 # new-repo
-this is my new repo for practicing git &amp; github
+This is my new repo for practicing git &amp; github